- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 13/2100Z to 14/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There are currently 0 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 13/2100Z to 14/2100Z: Solar activity has been at moderate levels for the past 24 hours.
+The largest solar event of the period was a M1 event observed at 14/1731Z from Region 2941 (N23W68).
+There are currently 4 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (15 Feb, 16 Feb, 17 Feb).
+Solar Activity Forecast: Solar activity is likely to be low with a slight chance for an M-class flare on days one, two, and three (15 Feb, 16 Feb, 17 Feb).

 IIA.
-Geophysical Activity Summary 13/2100Z to 14/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 360 km/s at 14/0005Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 1179 pfu.
+Geophysical Activity Summary 13/2100Z to 14/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
+Solar wind speed reached a peak of 511 km/s at 14/0903Z.
+Total IMF reached 5 nT at 14/0509Z.
+The maximum southward component of Bz reached -4 nT at 14/0013Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 5483 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one and two (15 Feb, 16 Feb) and quiet to unsettled levels on day three (17 Feb).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (15 Feb, 16 Feb, 17 Feb).

 III.
 Event probabilities 15 Feb-17 Feb